ryrob30/mobile-services.en/help/android/acquisition-main/acquisition.md

 **In SDK versions 4.13.1 and later**:

-If you cannot use the acquisition links that are created in [!DNL Adobe Mobile Services], the acquisition data can still be collected and sent by the SDK by using Google Play Acquisition.
+If you cannot use the acquisition links that are created in Adobe Mobile Services, the acquisition data can still be collected and sent by the SDK by using Google Play Acquisition.

 To collect acquisition data from a standard Google Play Acquisition campaign: